 It is also home to the largest and most sophisticated straddle carrier fleet in New Zealand, made up almost entirely of hybrid diesel-electric machines.
 All of the Auckland port's container cranes and straddle carriers are twin-lift capable, meaning they have the capacity to lift two 20-foot containers at a time.
 This provides Auckland with a distinct competitive advantage over other New Zealand ports and enables greater efficiencies in cargo handling.
 Our straddles are low-emission, low-noise, diesel-electric models.
 They can also provide back-up power generation to the port, ensuring that refrigerated cargo is always protected.

-We are in the final phase of completing the Fergusson Container Terminal expansion, increasing it by 3.6 hectares and adding a third berth along the northern face.
-The project began in 1998 and when complete in 2019 will enable Ports of Auckland to accommodate larger ships and Auckland's growing freight needs for the foreseeable future.
+We are in the final phase of completing the Fergusson Container Terminal expansion.
+Comprising an additional 10 hectares of land and a third berth, the project began in 1998 and when complete in 2023 will enable Ports of Auckland to accommodate larger ships and Auckland's growing freight needs for the foreseeable future.

 Bledisloe Multi-Purpose Terminal

 The Bledisloe Multi-Purpose Terminal is located to the west of the Fergusson Container Terminal, offering 14.5 hectares of operational space.
-Its longest berth (B3) at 260 metres is our primary roll-on roll-off berth but it also has two ship-to-shore cranes, which are twin-lift capable with a 41-metre outreach and 29.5-metre lift height.
+Its longest berth (B3) at 260 metres is our primary roll-on roll-off berth but it is occasionally still used for container operations using ship's cranes.
 Bledisloe has two other berths: B1 for Golden Bay Cement and B2 for smaller general cargo and heavy lift vessels.

 Ports of Auckland manages berthage and wharf space, with cargo-handling services provided by third-party stevedoring companies.
 We lease cargo-handling equipment including, a fleet of eight cargo-handling units with fork hoists, a reach stacker and top-lift gantry trucks.